 More background on the former Felnex Trading Estate redevelopment is available from the links below:

 Hackbridge and BC Neighbourhood Development Group (includes link to Barratt Homes presentation boards (November 2015)

 What happened next?

-On 23 June, Cllr.
-Manuel Abellan replied to say he agreed that this new development was an opportunity to put in practice the new cycling strategy and to achieve the latest high quality cycling design standards.
-He has written to Sutton Council asking for a meeting with the lead officer and the local councillors to discuss these plans.
-Manuel said he would welcome any of our comments and views to put forward to the officers.
+On 23 June 2016, Cllr.
+Manuel Abellan (Liberal Democrat, Beddington South) replied saying that he agreed that this new development was an opportunity to put in practice the new cycling strategy and to achieve the latest high quality cycling design standards.
+He also advised that he had written to Sutton Council asking for a meeting with the lead officer and the local councillors to discuss these plans.
+Manuel also said he would welcome any of our comments and views to put forward to the officers.